Guggenheim Strategic Opportunities Fund (NYSE:GOF) Announces Monthly Dividend of $0.18

-Guggenheim Strategic Opportunities Fund (NYSE:GOF – Get Free Report) declared a monthly dividend on Monday, June 3rd, Zacks reports.
-Investors of record on Friday, June 14th will be paid a dividend of 0.182 per share by the investment management company on Friday, June 28th.
-This represents a $2.18 annualized dividend and a dividend yield of 14.73%.
+Guggenheim Strategic Opportunities Fund (NYSE:GOF – Get Free Report) announced a monthly dividend on Monday, June 3rd, Zacks reports.
+Shareholders of record on Friday, June 14th will be given a dividend of 0.182 per share by the investment management company on Friday, June 28th.
+This represents a $2.18 annualized dividend and a yield of 14.68%.
 The ex-dividend date of this dividend is Friday, June 14th.

 Guggenheim Strategic Opportunities Fund Price Performance